stuartlynne/qlmux_proxy/README.md

 *QLMux* is designed to support label printing to Brother QL printers that are set up in pools to allow for increased throughput and redundancy.

+This was implemented to support label printing from RaceDB.

 QLMuxd loads a configuration file:

         1. ./qlmuxd.cfg